Safeguarding Children and Young People

 Read the Catholic Archdiocese of Melbourne Commitment Statement

 The leadership of each parish, agency and entity is responsible for ensuring compliance with the requirements of the Safeguarding Children and Young People Policy and relevant procedures and practices to promote the safety of children and young people.

-At Camberwell, Balwyn and Deepdene Parishes we acknowledge that preventing child abuse requires proactive approaches across policies, procedures and practices consistent with the requirements of the:
+At Camberwell, Balwyn Deepdene and Surrey Hills Wattle Park Parishes we acknowledge that preventing child abuse requires proactive approaches across policies, procedures and practices consistent with the requirements of the:

 - Child Safe Standards and the Reportable Conduct Scheme (Commission for Children and Young People, Victoria).